qgis/QGIS-Documentation/source/docs/training_manual/processing/interpolation_cross.rst

 The selection is random, so your selection might differ from the selection shown in the above image.

-Now run the *Shapes to grid* to get the first raster layer, and then run the *Close gaps* algorithm to fill the no--data cells
+Now run the *Shapes to grid* to get the first raster layer, and then run the *Close gaps* algorithm to fill the no--data cells [Cell resolution: 100 m].

 .. image:: img/interpolation_cross/filled.png